Fiorentina set up a tie with Juventus while fierce rivals Sevilla and Real Betis will also lock horns in the next round following wins on Thursday

 After a 2-2 draw in Portugal, the Germans looked in a strong position when leading 2-0 on the night.
-Eliaquim Mangala leveled with a double, but the tie appeared to be settled when Alexander Meier restored Frankfurt's advantage in the 76th minute.
+Eliaquim Mangala levelled with a double, but the tie appeared to be settled when Alexander Meier restored Frankfurt's advantage in the 76th minute.

 Former Benfica player Kostas Katsouranis was sent off for the visitors, allowing Nicolas Gaitan to score directly from the free kick, and further goals from a Lima penalty and a fine Lazar Markovic strike secured a simple win.

-AZ drew 1-1 with Slovan Liberec, sealing a 2-1 win overall, and will face Anzhi Makhachkala, which beat Genk 2-0 in Belgium after a scoreless first leg thanks to a fine performance from Olexandr Aliyev.
+AZ drew 1-1 with Slovan Liberec, sealing a 2-1 win overall, and will face Anzhi Makhachkala, who beat Genk 2-0 in Belgium after a scoreless first leg thanks to a fine performance from Olexandr Aliyev.

 Elsewhere, Viktoria Plzen earned a surprise 2-1 win in Ukraine to see them overcome Shakhtar Donetsk 3-2.
 Plzen's reward is a tie with Olympique Lyonnais in the next round, who beat Chornomorets 1-0 after a 0-0 draw last week.